data-steve/data-steve.github.io/_posts/2016-06-01-nlp-on-commencement-addresses.md

 ![](/images/share-tweet.png)

-We think there could be another interpretation, a growing populist bent in US culture that influenced even how POTUS did the SOTU.
+As does @partiallyd, we think there could be another interpretation: a growing populist bent in US culture that influenced even how POTUS did the SOTU.
+We try to test this hunch.

 ### Idea